 To address the issue raised on O’Brien, regarding the sale assets, the automatic orders were further clarified.
 Provided the following criteria are met, a sale of securities are not considered a violation of the automatic orders: (1) the intent of the sale is to preserve the parties’ estate; (2) the transaction is either on the open market or an arms-length private transaction; and (3) the proceeds from the sale of the transaction remain subject to the automatic orders in the account they were in prior to the sale or transaction being consummated.
 These exceptions do not apply to the purchase or sale of an interest in an entity on the private market in which a party is or will become an active participant i.e. the sale of an entity from which a party derives his or her primary income.

 If the parties historically jointly decided on issues pertaining to the sale of securities, they should do so during the pendency of the action.
 However, in the event the sale is of an urgent nature regarding timing and there is a good faith belief that there would be loss to the estate to delay the sale of the asset in having the discussion, then the party proposing the sale may proceed with it, immediately notifying the party of the transaction.

+A party who, through the course of the marriage, bought and sold motorcycles and continued to do so while the action was pending did not violate the automatic orders even though the other party did not approve of the purchases.
+Wald v.
+Courtland-Wald, 226 Conn.
+App.
+752 (2024).

 2. Property shall not be concealed by either party.
 P.B. § 25-5(b)(2).
 Typically, the automatic orders apply to prospective actions.
 However, in the case of concealment, it can apply to efforts made by one party to hide assets prior to the dissolution action being brought, which concealment continues after the commencement of the action.
 See Parlato v.
 Parlato, 134 Conn.
 App.
 848 (2012) (a husband who withdrew funds from a home equity line of credit one month before commencing the dissolution action and refused to return the funds after ordered to do so by a court, was found to have violated the automatic orders by continuing to conceal assets).